 Although ‘It’ delivers superior effects-laden genre thrills, Zack Hilditch’s 1922 perfectly converts the biting Stephen King prose to visuals.
 Thomas Jane fabulously plays Wilfred James, a rancher living with a disoriented wife Arlette and teenage son Henry.
 Arlette desires to get out of the bitter relationship and forge a new life in the city as a dressmaker.
 However, hot-headed Wilfred doesn’t have big ambitions apart from tending to his land.
 When Arlette determines to sell her 100 acres and moves to Omaha City, the ‘conniving’ man inside Wilfred wakes up.
 He decides to commit a gruesome crime and demands his son’s help by making a sly argument.

 1922 is a pulpy feminist tale that riffs on King’s recurring themes of guilt, impugned masculinity, and insanity.
-The film like the novellas unfurls as a first-person account and vividly visualizes the moral rot.
+The film like the novella unfurls as a first-person account and vividly visualizes the moral rot.
 Cows are sacrificed, rats feast on the dead and all such creey images carry a symbolic weight (also loaded with biblical references) to overtly showcase the corruption of minds and land.
-Perhaps, it stretches a bit in the later-half, but an unwavering menace lingers long after its ending.
+Perhaps, it stretches a bit in the latter half, but an unwavering menace lingers long after its ending.

 13. Alien: Covenant

 The plot seems repetitious and dialogues are often clunky.
 But what keeps Covenant interesting is Scott’s energy and craft plus Fassbender’s icy performance.
-Moreover, it concocts some good xenomorph scares.
-It’s a disappointment to those expecting that Covenant might forge new ground, but it’s entertaining nonetheless.
+It concocts some good xenomorph scares.
+It’s a disappointment to those expecting that Covenant might forge new ground, but entertaining nonetheless.

 Andy Muschietti’s much anticipated adaptation of seminal Stephen King novel neither delves deep nor is it very scary.
 However, relatively it’s a lot better than the 1990 mini-series.
 It chronicles the terrorizing presence of a demonic, otherworldly clown Pennywise (Bill Skarsgard) in a small town Maine.
 The narrative revolves around seven pre-teen characters.
 Chief among them is Bill whose little brother Georgie has gone missing for over a year.
 The group of misfits vow to find out what happened to little Georgie.
 Their search and research makes them stumble upon the town’s long history of mysterious child disappearances.
 Director Muschietti’s imagery doesn’t quite crackle with tension like King’s spine-chilling prose.
 Nevertheless, he dutifully provides well-crafted jump scares and a cathartic, effect-heavy finale.
 The performances of the young heroes are quite engaging and Skarksgard brings menacing physicality to his evil clown role.